zuccerberg/collab-web-dev/README.md

 # collab-web-dev
-add whatever you want i will merge any pull request
+add whatever the fuck you want i will merge any pull request